After tragedy, Oregon Christmas tree industry buoyed by bill

 Both growers and Latino workers in Oregon say native-born Americans won’t take these arduous field jobs.

-The labor takes place mostly out of public view, in Christmas tree farms that blanket parts of Oregon’s foothills and the Willamette Valley, an area renowned for its moist climate and fertile soil.
+The labor takes place mostly out of public view, at Christmas tree farms that blanket parts of Oregon’s foothills and the Willamette Valley, an area renowned for its moist climate and fertile soil.

 “People don't realize that the majority of this industry is immigrant labor,” said Lopez, whose own father, a Mexican immigrant, was a Christmas tree planter.